frenkowski/SCIMAI-Gym/README.md

 Global Parameters
 ```

-Then to initialize effectively the Supply Chain Environment, run the section:
+Then to initialize the Supply Chain Environment effectively, run the section:

 ```init
 Supply Chain Environment Initialization